drexed/lite-ruby/docs/ARRAY.md

 `from`
 ------
-Returns the tail of the array from position.
+Returns the tail of the array from a given position.

 ```ruby
 ['1', '2', '3'].from(0)  #=> ['1', '2', '3']